yajingg/yajingg.github.io/_posts/2017-02-06-Movie-Project.md

 ![]({{ site.baseurl }}/assets/images/02-fit.png "Final Fit")

 Finally fitting total gross with independent variables of GDP change (this is a more direct predictor of the economy than unemployment), it can be shown that a cubic time variable give the best fit with evenly distributed residuals.
 This is certainly not looking very good for the movie industry as a whole, where the total gross is predicted to go down in the next few years.
-Although the down trend is still higher than the low value of the 1980's an early 1990's, it is still too early to tell whether this is a temporary or a perminant phenomenon.
+Although the down trend is still higher than the low value of the 1980's an early 1990's, it is still too early to tell whether this is a temporary or a permanent phenomenon.